jonatanpedersen/wigo/README.md

 # wigo
 What Is Going On?
 Creates a http server on any port that serves static files from any path and outputs all requests (path, method, headers, body) to the console.
-Useful for debugging integrations.

 [![Build Status](https://travis-ci.org/jonatanpedersen/wigo.svg?branch=master)](https://travis-ci.org/jonatanpedersen/wigo)
 [![NPM Version](https://img.shields.io/npm/v/wigo.svg)](https://www.npmjs.com/package/wigo)